zms-publishing/ZMS/docs/develop_intro_en.md

 	User zope
 	ForwardAgent yes
 ```
-The next screen images shows a remote connection from VS Code (Win10) to a Ubuntu-VM.
-After the first connection VS Code installs some Node.js server files into the  remote machine's folder `~/.vscode-server`.
+The next screen images shows a remote connection from VSCode  (Win10) to a Ubuntu-VM.
+After the first connection VSCode  installs some Node.js server files into the  remote machine's folder `~/.vscode-server`.

 ![Remote Connection](images/develop_vscode_remote1.png)

-Then you can open folders on the remote machine and save them as a VS Code *workspace*.
+Then you can open folders on the remote machine and save them as a VSCode  *workspace*.
 This happens to the remote folder `~/.vscode`.

 ![Start Debugging](images/develop_vscode_remote2.png)

 ## Debugging in a ZEO environment
-In an [ZEO environment](https://zope.readthedocs.io/en/latest/zopebook/ZEO.html#what-is-zeo) VS Code can launch one more Zope instance in parallel to the running ZEO clients.
+In an [ZEO environment](https://zope.readthedocs.io/en/latest/zopebook/ZEO.html#what-is-zeo) VSCode can launch one more Zope instance in parallel to the running ZEO clients.
 The launch script needs an additional argument for a separate HTTP port (e.g. `http_port=8088`) the launched instance should communicate with.
-VS Code recognizes all the ports that are served by ZEO clients and shows it in the remote explorer menu.
+VSCode  recognizes all the ports that are served by ZEO clients and shows it in the remote explorer menu.
 You can click on the browser button to address this port via port forewarding on localhost for viewing the just started debugging instance:

 ![Debugging in a ZEO environment](images/develop_vscode_remote3.png)
-*After launching the Zope debugging instance by VS Code the remote explorer menu automatically shows all ports the ZEO environment is communicating with (left side, bottom).
-A click on a browser icon starts a new browser windows requesting that port via VS Code controlled forwording*
+*After launching the Zope debugging instance by VSCode  the remote explorer menu automatically shows all ports the ZEO environment is communicating with (left side, bottom).
+A click on a browser icon starts a new browser windows requesting that port via VSCode  controlled forwording*

 ### launch.config
 *Important hint*: Please, set the `http_port` argument to run the Zope instance for debugging on a vacant port: